-The Jean Monnet VIADUCT network was launched September 1st, 2017.
+The Jean Monnet VIADUCT network was launched on September 1st, 2017.
 The network encompasses 40 partner institutions and one extended network partner from 36 member countries.
 The project is coordinated by Prof. Wolfgang Wessels and Dr. Funda Tekin at CETEUS, University of Cologne, and will run for a period of three years until August 31st, 2020.

 The historical complexity and volatility of EU-Turkey relations are reflected by research and teaching in this field.
-There are international research projects as well as many smaller and nationally funded studies and projects dealing with Turkey, including its relationship with the EU.
+There are international research projects as well as much smaller and nationally funded studies and projects dealing with Turkey, including its relationship with the EU.
 Linking these different projects, diffusing knowledge on the European Integration process and exploiting synergies between international players constitutes real added-value for European Integration studies.

 - Security and politics (‘power’) awarded by Prof. Ben Tonra (UCD)

 - Economics and energy (‘resources’) awarded by Prof. Johannes Pollak (WVPU)

 - Migration and identity (‘people’) award by Angeliki Dimitriadi, PhD (ELIAMEP)